Menu

 Hydration- what should we drink?

-Posted by Caroline Peyton 3202 Days Ago
+Posted by Caroline Peyton Over a Year Ago

 Hydration- what should we drink?
 There are many conflicting stories of how much fluid we need and how much water we should have each day.
 Some people hate drinking just water whilst others believe they are being healthy by consuming 4L a day.
 How much fluid should we drink each day?
 As a guide most people should... [read more]